50 Language Exchange Topics to Keep the Conversation Flowing for Days

 - What names would you consider giving a pet?

 Life Where You Live

-Discussing life where your partner lives not only helps you understand his/her life, it also gives you valuable cultural insight, making this topic ideal for language exchange.
-You might even consider looking at the CIA World Factbook to learn some information you can ask follow-up questions about.
+Discussing life where your partner lives not only helps you understand their life, but it also gives you valuable cultural insight, making this topic ideal for language exchange.

 Culture is fairly all-encompassing, so here are a few questions that don’t quite fit into other categories.